DrUzair/BDT/pig/pig.md

 	- The names (aliases) of relations and fields are case sensitive.
 	- The names of Pig Latin functions are case sensitive.
 	- The names of parameters and all other [Pig Latin keywords](https://pig.apache.org/docs/latest/basic.html#reserved-keywords) are case insensitive.
+- **Relations**: Pig Latin statements treat Data as relations.
+A relation can be defined as follows:
+	- A relation is a bag.
+	- A bag is a collection of tuples.
+	- A tuple is an ordered set of fields.
+	- A field is a piece of data.
+Field values can be accessed by name (alias) or by position in tuple.
+- **Aliases**: Arbitrary names of the relations
+	-
 ### 2.1 Data exploration using limit and dump

 ```shell